elleFlorio/my-blog-v2/content/posts/20190620-do-it-engineer/index.md

 title: Do it like an engineer
 date: "2019-06-20T13:01:00.000Z"
 description: "Solve problems is the core task of every Software Engineer.
 Let's understand how to do it in a pragmatic and effective way."
+summary: "Solve problems is the core task of every Software Engineer.
+Let's understand how to do it in a pragmatic and effective way."
 aliases: /20190620-do-it-engineer/
 ---